JugalJoshi8/XT-Core/JS-ES6/use case/README.md

 UC3---> Implement different apis for TODO List service.

-uc4---> Store values passed as parameter and cache them.
-Return the value from cache if same value is passed again, new             value otherwise
+UC4---> Store values passed as parameter and cache them.
+Return the value from cache if same value is passed again, new value otherwise.

+UC5---> Get the github details of team members using github GET API and list their names in console.